webiny/docs.webiny.com/docs/webiny-apps/menu-registration/registering-menu.md

 export default plugins;
 ```

 After doing this steps you should have your menu up when you rebuild your project.

 ![Menu Registration](/img/webiny-apps/menu-registration/menu-example.png)

 Also, after menu is registrated successfuly you will need to register the actual route for it.
 You can find how to do that in [this article](/docs/webiny-apps/routes-registration/registering-routes).

-P.S For another method of adding menu in cleaner way see the [Registering routes](/docs/webiny-apps/routes-registration/registering-routes) article.
+P.S For another method of adding menu in another way see the [Registering routes](/docs/webiny-apps/routes-registration/registering-routes) article.